-Yup, it’s half way through 2009 and how goes your financial plan for this year?
+Yup, it’s half way through this year and how goes your financial plan for this year?

 For me my plan of having a job by now, has not come to fruition, but I am still working hard at making this happen.